shane030716/github/Submodule Steps.md

 ### Pull updates from submodule
 [This](http://stackoverflow.com/questions/5828324/update-git-submodule-to-latest-commit-on-origin) says `git submodule update` command actually tells Git that you want your submodules to each check out the commit already specified in the index of the superproject.
-`git submodule update --init --recursive`
+So probably don't need this `git submodule update --init --recursive`

 If you want to update your submodules to the latest commit available from their remote, you will need to do this directly in the submodules.
-`cd src/util/histogramprinter`

-checkout or pull
+Inside submodule folder, checkout or/and pull

 `git checkout master`

 `git pull origin master`

 go back to programming-problems root

-`cd ../../../`

 `git commit -am 'Pulled Down update to submodule'